cwi-swat/testing-dsls-with-dsls/README.md

 Git clone [this](https://github.com/cwi-swat/testing-dsls-with-dsls) repository (_NB: don't rename the folder!_).
 Finally, go to the File menu of VS Code and select "Add Folder to workspace", navigate to where you've cloned the repo, and select that directory.

 The workshop project comes with pre-wired IDE support for the Questionnaire Language (QL).
-To enable this: open the file `IDE.rsc`, and press the link at the top of the file "Open in new Rascal Terminal".
+To enable this: open the file `IDE.rsc`, and press the link at the top of the file "Import in new Rascal Terminal".
 Then issue the following command in the terminal: `main();` (followed by enter).

 ## QL: a DSL for Questionnaires

 The workshop is based on a DSL for questionnaires, called QL.
 QL allows you to define simple forms with conditions and computed values.
 A QL program consists of a form, containing questions.
-A question can be a normal question, or a computed question.
+A question can be a normal question, that expects an answer (i.e. is answerable), or a computed question.
 A computed question has an associated expression which defines its value.

 Both kinds of questions have a prompt (to show to the user), an identifier (its name), and a type.

-The conditional construct comes in two variants if and if-else.
+Questions can be conditional and the conditional construct comes in two variants: **if** and **if-else**.
 A block construct using `{}` can be used to group questions.

 Questions are enabled and disabled when different values are entered, depending on their conditional context.